zwave-js/node-zwave-js/docs/api/driver.md

 	ackChannelNo?: number;
 	/** Channel number used to transmit the data */
 	txChannelNo: number;
 	/** State of the route resolution for the transmission attempt.
-Encoding is manufacturer specific. */
+Encoding is manufacturer specific.
+Z-Wave JS uses the Silicon Labs interpretation. */
-	routeSchemeState: number;
+	routeSchemeState: RoutingScheme;
 	/** Node IDs of the repeater 0..3 used in the route. */
 	repeaterNodeIds: [number?, number?, number?, number?];
 	/** Whether the destination requires a 1000ms beam to be reached */